sjaakjules/Dendron-Megafauna/vault/project-structure.goals.md

 - Activist: not hypothesis driven but experimental research, seeking to change entrenched narratives, support future work by preserving information about threatened mega-flora.
 Open-source, extendable, agile.

 - Inclusive: Open knowledge, open to knowledge that is not just human, engaging more-than-human inputs, multiple scales, and data formats.

+TODO: make a seminar show-and-tell presentation and workshop.
+Invite people of relevance.

-- Participatory: supporting multiple interpretations, multiple forms of communication (?), expresing care, cooperation.
+- Participatory: supporting multiple interpretations, multiple forms of communication (?), expressing care, cooperation.

 - Place-based: local, etc.. .....